Veneris-Group/Move-Gas-Optimization-Patterns/README.md

 # Gas Optimization Patterns in Move

 This repository contains gas optimization patterns for the Move language on the Aptos blockchain.
+The sample smart contracts are in the `source/` folder.
+They have been formatted in such a way to be compatible with Aptos.

-To experiment with the smart contracts, clone this repository and clone the aptos-core repository
+To experiment with the smart contracts on Aptos, clone this repository and clone the `aptos-core` repository

 ```
 git clone https://github.com/Veneris-Group/Move-Gas-Optimization-Patterns.git